Source of Internal Crosstalk in Silicon Photomultipliers: Introduction

 \section{Introduction}

-Silicon photomultipliers are used as photon counters in many particle physics applications \cite{gallina_performance_2022, carnesecchi_light_2020}, as well as in medical imaging \cite{lecoq_sipm_2021} and ranging applications[xx need lidar reference].
+Silicon photomultipliers are used as photon counters in many particle physics applications \cite{gallina_performance_2022, carnesecchi_light_2020}, as well as in medical imaging \cite{lecoq_sipm_2021} and ranging applications \cite{4907333, 7049394, Bruschini2019}.
 Their advantages include mechanical robustness, fast timing, low operating voltage and insensitivity to magnetic fields.
-SiPMs consist of a pixelated array of single photon avalanche diodes (SPADs), which are operated at a bias voltage above their characteristic breakdown voltage such that the absorption of a single photon will generate a measurable pulse of current, referred to as an `avalanche'.
+SiPMs consist of an array of single photon avalanche diodes (SPADs), which are operated at a bias voltage above their characteristic breakdown voltage such that the absorption of a single photon will generate a measurable pulse of current, referred to as an `avalanche'.
 Pixelation allows multiple photons to be detected simultaneously with single photon resolution.
-Most current-generation SiPM structures sum the outputs of each pixel, with the amplitude of the overall output signal linearly proportional to the number of incident photons.
+Analog SiPM structures sum the outputs of each pixel.
+The amplitude of the overall output signal is ideally proportional to the number of incident photons, but may also be affected by various correlated noise mechanisms.

-Optical crosstalk is a significant noise mechanism in SiPMs \cite{hampel_optical_2020}.
-During an avalanche, relaxation of the energetic charge carriers in the device results in the emission of secondary photons.
-Absorption of these photons by other SPADs within the same SiPM (`internal' crosstalk, iCT), or by other SiPMs within a larger detector system (`external' crosstalk, eCT), results in noise avalanches which impact the photon counting resolution of the detector.
-Crosstalk may also be divided into prompt or `direct' (DiCT) and `delayed' (DeCT); DiCT is generally considered to be more problematic as it cannot be distinguished from genuine, prompt multi-photon events, whereas DeCT events may be identified by their pulse shape \cite{tajima_studies_2023}.
+One significant noise mechanism in SiPMs is optical crosstalk \cite{hampel_optical_2020}.
+During an avalanche, relaxation of charge carriers accelerated by the high electric field in the device results in the emission of secondary photons \cite{akil_multimechanism_1999,mclaughlin_characterisation_2021} Absorption of these photons by other SPADs within the same SiPM (`internal' crosstalk, iCT), or by other SiPMs within a larger detector system (`external' crosstalk, eCT), results in noise avalanches which impact the photon counting resolution of the detector.
+Photons which escape from the SiPM and are reflected back to other microcells within the same device are also classified as eCT.
+Crosstalk may also be divided into prompt or `direct' (DiCT) and `delayed' (DeCT) \cite{NAGY201444, 7102791}; DiCT is generally considered to be more problematic as it cannot be distinguished from genuine, prompt multi-photon events, whereas DeCT events may be identified by their pulse shape \cite{tajima_studies_2023}.